 Jurisprudence Achievement Award Recipient for receiving the highest grade in moot court competition class

-Obtained no-cause verdict for insurance company, arguing that the expenses and benefits claimed by plaintiff were not related to the automobile accident.
+Obtained no-cause verdict for insurance company in a first-party PIP case on the basis that the medical expenses and benefits claimed by plaintiff (in excess of $1,000,000) were not related to the subject accident.
 (January 2017)

-Successful trial result in a third-party automobile case where the jury found the defendant driver was not liable for the subject motor vehicle accident.
+Obtained no-cause verdict in a third-party automobile case where the jury found the defendant driver was not negligent in causing the subject accident.
 (September 2015)

 Won summary disposition in Wayne County Circuit Court in a third-party action for uninsured motorist benefits.
 Plaintiff, who resolved his prior PIP lawsuit against the insurer and dismissed same with prejudice, subsequently brought a claim for uninsured motorist benefits against the insurer.
 A motion for summary disposition was filed on behalf of the insurer arguing that plaintiff was precluded from bringing his claim under the doctrine of res judicata and his failure to comply with compulsory joinder of all claims against a party.
 The Court agreed and granted summary disposition in favor of the insurer and dismissed plaintiff’s claims with prejudice.
 (October 2014)